yop-dev/repostr/docs/DATABASE_SCHEMA.md

 **Indexes:**
 - Primary key on `id`
 - Composite index on `(user_id, created_at DESC)` for user's projects listing
+- Index on `anonymous_session_id` for anonymous project lookups

 **Triggers:**
 - `trg_projects_updated_at` - Auto-updates `updated_at` on row modification

 **RLS Policies:**
-- `projects_owner_all` - Users have full access to their own projects only
+- `projects_owner_all` - Users have full access to their own projects and anonymous projects
+- `projects_service_role_all` - Service role has full access for backend operations

 **Relationships:**
 - One-to-many with `files` (project has many files)
 - One-to-many with `outputs` (project has many outputs)
+- One-to-one with `anonymous_sessions` (anonymous project belongs to one session)

 **Example Data:**
 ```json